pratikmehkarkar/travel_globe/README.md

-# Flutter App iOS and Android App
+# Flutter - iOS and Android App

 Travel Globe - A Destination For The New Millennium